privacybydesign/irma_keyshare_webclient/README.md

 IRMA keyshare webclient
 ======================

 This project contains all the web sources to interact with an [IRMA keyshare server](https://github.com/credentials/irma_keyshare_server).
-Currently these pages should be considered a *prototype* implementation of a web interface for the keyshare server.
 In particular it allows users to

  * register an account with a keyshare server, so that it can benefit from the extra security offered by this server;
  * inspect a log of recent actions; and